Skip to main content

 - '^hotfix-.*$'

-Multiple rules with different deliverable queries can also be supplied for more complex delivery conditions.
+You can also supply multiple rules with different deliverable queries for more complex delivery conditions.
 Each rule can also be set to only deliver if the target has changed (as determined by the manifest), or to always deliver.

 The example below shows two delivery rules.

-• First rule defines a deliverable of all container_push rules that will be delivered if they have changed on main and hotfix branches.
-This uses the default delivery condition of only_on_change: true which will only delivery targets that have changed within the rule.
+• The first rule defines a deliverable of all container_push rules, delivered if they have changed on main and hotfix branches.
+This uses the default delivery condition of only_on_change: true which only delivers targets that have changed within the rule.

-• Second rule defines a deliverable of a single target //services/bazel that will always be delivered regardless of whether the inputs to the target have changed.
-This is controlled by setting the only_on_change property to false.
+• The second rule defines a deliverable of a single target //services/bazel that is always delivered regardless of whether the inputs to the target have changed.
+Control this by setting the only_on_change property to false.
 These targets will then only be delivered on a branch that starts with release/.

 .aspect/workflows/config.yaml